Trying to decide between Epcot or Hollywood Studios? We can help!

 Biergarten is a German buffet that is just as much about the experience as it is the food.
 The food is excellent, with a lots of German classics like schnitzel, bratwurst, spaetzle, and more.
 It’s one of Epcot’s best restaurants for good beer and good fun.

-But real draw is the atmosphere.
-It’s designed to look like an outdoor town center in a charming Bavarian village, complete with a live Polk band on stage.
-Seating is also unique at Biergarten, where you’ll be seated at family-style tables with another party.
+But the real draw is the atmosphere.
+It’s designed to look like an outdoor town center in a charming Bavarian village, complete with a live Polka band on stage.
+Seating is also unique at Biergarten – family-style tables means your party will be paired with another party for ultimate fun.

 Rose & Crown Dining Room (8/10)

 Rose & Crown is an English pub-style restaurant situated on the banks of World Showcase Lagoon.
 The menu is full of English pub classics like shepherd’s pie, bangers & mash, and delicious fish & chips.
-We highly recommend The Welsh Pub Burger if you choose to dine here.
+We highly recommend the classic English fare like bangers and mash or shepherd’s pie.

 Rose & Crown is also an important stop for drinking around the world at Epcot.
 And, yes, we have a guide for that too!